SuperArtyK/ACEngine/README.md

 You can find the engine code documentation [here](https://superartyk.github.io/ACEngine "ACEngine doxygen...docs") (It isn't fully done, so for all engine info visit the "Namespaces" or "Data Structures" pages)

+You can also track the progress of the engine here: [trello board](https://trello.com/b/egICmbPv/artyks-engine "trello board")

 ##### Current project list:

 * ACEngine -- main project where everything is combined